SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/proofpoint-tap-source.md

  * Clicks Blocked

 :::note
-This Source is not available in the [Fed deployment] (/APIs/Troubleshooting-APIs/Deployments-and-Sumo-Logic-Endpoints).
+This Source is available in the [Fed deployment](/docs/api/troubleshooting#deployments-and-sumo-logic-endpoints).
 :::

 ## States